yasirbhutta/yasirbhutta.github.io/cs-301/marks.md

 (3x True/False + 3x fill in the blanks + 10x MCQs)

-- 4x from Number Systems
+- 3x from Number Systems
 - 2x from from Networks
 - 2x from Databases
 - 3x from Excel
 - 3x from Word
-- 1x from Computer Hardware
+- 2x from Computer Hardware/Software
 - 1x from Storage Devices

 **Short Questions (08 marks 2x4):**

-- 1x from Hardware/Software
+- 1x from Hardware/Software/Storage Devices
-- 1x from Storage Devices
+- 1x from Word/Excel
 - 1x from Number Systems
 - 1x from Databases